Aller-Retour : getting to and from our local airports (last updated in 2021)

 To Barcelona Airport by train… with Gill and Fiona

-At this time of year, flight options from the UK to the P-O are limited and many flights require travel to and from Barcelona airport.
+Out of high season, flight options from the UK to the P-O are limited and many flights require travel to and from Barcelona airport.
 We decided to take a day trip to this beautiful city (it’s a hard job but somebody has to do it!) and check out train travel to El Prat Airport, Barcelona.

 Be careful.
 Vilafant is not the main station in Figueres although if you do accidentally end up at the small main station just off the centre, you can still get a train to Barcelona; cheaper tickets for a longer journey of around 2hours 55mins.